Why Caregivers?

 Article

-Say This, Not That: Church Edition
+Say This, Not That: Faith Edition

 It can be tricky to find common ground with someone in a situation you don’t relate to.
 But following a few guiding principles and learning some specific phrases to avoid can be a good start.